mongodb-js/intellij/packages/mongodb-mql-model/src/docs/md/bson-type/bson-type.md

 Represents a list of elements of a single type.
 For example: [ 1, 2, 3 ] is a BsonArray.

+#### ComputedBsonType

+A ComputedBsonType is a type that represents an expression that happens outside the boundaries of the user.
+The typical use case is for expressions defined as MQL expressions (like $expr) that will run on a valid MongoDB Cluster.

+They contain a `baseType` that is the inferred type of the result of computing the expression.
+In case the `baseType` can not be inferred, it MUST be BsonAny.

 ### Type Assignability

 Assignable types MUST not change the semantics of a query when they are swapped.
 Let's say that